 The quest for a lovely Valentine’s Day dinner can be anything but romantic.
 Chocolate reigns as the ultimate sexy food, but is it really the key to a loving evening?
 Licorice, pumpkin pie and lavender are all alleged excitement scents, but laying them out by candlelight can make your dinner table look like an herbal candy store.
 So what really constitutes a meal of edible aphrodisiacs?
-The New York Times recently reported on the latest attempts to measure sexual response to food.

 Take chocolate.
 It is tasty, highly pleasurable to eat, and does contain phenylethylamine, which experts point out produces feelings of euphoria.
 But the NY Times reports that a 130-pound person would have to eat 25 pounds of chocolate in one sitting to significantly alter his or her mood.
 The next question would be, who feels very sexy after eating her weight in chocolate?

 Experts point to chili peppers as another saucy spice.
 Chili peppers contain capsaicin, which is a chemical that stimulates our nerve endings and makes us sweat — much in the way that sexual activity does.
 Oysters are rich in zinc, which stimulates testosterone.
 And ginkgo releases nitric oxide, which helps to widen blood vessels of the genitals and erectile tissue.
 But the rule of thumb is the same: any healthy person would have to consume huge amounts of, say, oysters to notice a difference.